RazviOverflow/libTTThwart/README.md

 Please read this document in order to execute the Proof Of Concept (POC).

 Index:
+* Caveats
 * Context
 * Configuration
 * Docs
 * POC
 * Logging
 * License

+## Caveats

+Please bear in mind the present library is still under development and has been tested only on certain environments.
+It's strongly recommended to **NOT USE IT** in production environments, or your main operating system.
+Keep in mind the library persintently checks for existence of certain environment variables and files, **and it has system-wide range**.
+This is, it could affect normal behaviour of your system, e.g. the boot stage of the OS before $HOME variable is defined.

 ## Context